JohnEarnest/Decker/docs/decker.md

 - _Checkbox_ buttons can be "on" or "off"; clicking them toggles the value.
 - _Invisible_ buttons have no appearance (apart from their label text, if present).
 You can use these to make parts of the background of the card "clickable".

-Double-clicking a newly created widget with the widgets tool or choosing _Widgets &#8594; Properties..._ will open the property dialog for that widget.
+Double-clicking a newly created widget with the widgets tool, pressing space/enter, or choosing _Widgets &#8594; Properties..._ will open the property dialog for that widget.
 Every widget has its own property dialog for tuning relevant parameters.

 ![](images/buttonprops.gif)